ankit-dhall/td_investment_database_design/README.md

 # TD Mutual Fund Investment Database Design
-### A database design and build for TD Mutual Find Investments
+### A database design and build for TD Mutual Fund Investments

 This repository contains the ERD design and database build using MS Access for the TD Mutual Fund Investment Form.